open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

   - Some process has to be created to update the static files in a repository and serving them at the correct endpoints
   - Initial setup may be difficult (one way this can be achieved is with Github modules)

-### Proxy/Shim layer

-> TODO
-> GENERAL TODO: Link spec where possible, add pictures/figures and design docs links
+> GENERAL TODO: Add pictures/figures/videos, proxy/shim layer, and design docs links